 The Muslim Student Association aims to promote friendship between Muslim students and the St. Olaf/Northfield community, to promote Islamic culture, and to organize Islamic festivals and arrange get-togethers for Muslim Students and St. Olaf students, faculty and staff.

-St. Olaf Christian Outreach is an ecumenical group of students dedicated to sharing God’s love with the surrounding communities by bringing college-aged Christians together with elementary through senior high youth to build and strengthen relationships with Christ through camp-style worship, Bible study, and games.
+St. Olaf Christian Outreach is an ecumenical group of students dedicated to sharing God’s love with the surrounding communities by bringing college-aged Christians together with elementary through senior high youth to build and strengthen relationships with Christ Jesus through camp-style worship, Bible study, and games.

 Thursday Night Bible Study is a large group worship and learning event that focuses on what it means to have a personal relationship with God.
 Besides its weekly gathering, this group organizes retreats and other special activities during the year.